Antonskoltech/Antonskoltech.github.io/index.md

 <!-- I am a fan of philosophy, aviation, sport, food, and art.
 In particular, the work of Arthur Schopenhauer, William Blake, Simone Weil, Leonard Cohen, Cormac McCarthy, Bon Iver, Charlie Kaufman, Wintersleep, and Dylan Thomas.  -->

-My Master's research work was based in the [Biorobotics lab](http://biorobotics.ri.cmu.edu/index.php) at the Robotics Institute of Carnegie Mellon University) under supervision of [*Prof. Howie Choset*](https://scholar.google.com/citations?user=4fvo61oAAAAJ&hl=en).
-Performed research work related to the development of a new 3D Place Recognition framework in 3D LiDAR-based SLAM algorithm, which can achieve orientation-invariant 3D place recognition
+My Master's research work was based in the [Biorobotics lab](http://biorobotics.ri.cmu.edu/index.php) at the Robotics Institute of Carnegie Mellon University under supervision of [*Prof. Howie Choset*](https://scholar.google.com/citations?user=4fvo61oAAAAJ&hl=en).
+Performed research work related to the development of a new 3D Place Recognition framework in 3D LiDAR-based SLAM algorithm with an orientation-invariant property.
 </div>
 </div>
 </div>